bretthoes/ShellStationRestaurant/README.md

 # stationrestaurant
-static website for the station restaurant www.thestationrestaurant.com
+static website for the station restaurant made with react and next.js www.thestationrestaurant.com